Skip to content

 Operation Method

-For complete information on the deploy.replicas option, refer to the Docker official documentation: Docker Documentation / Compose file deploy reference / replicas
+For complete information on the deploy.replicas option, please refer to the Docker official documentation: Docker Documentation / Compose file deploy reference / replicas

-Example is only a partial excerpt
+Example is only an excerpt

-docker-stack.yaml Key Modification Part
+docker-stack.yaml Key Modified Part

 1